tyronyiu/Uni/MGT345/recruitment-case-study.md

 2. Identify the hiring standards that should be avoided in the ad.

-3. hat recruitment sources and methods might have been used to have generated a better applicant pool for the two software design engineer positionsfor International Manufacturing?
+3. What recruitment sources and methods might have been used to have generated a better applicant pool for the two software design engineer positionsfor International Manufacturing?
 Defend your recommendations.